 Some dog experts suggest freezing broth as another cold treat.
 Using unsalted beef or chicken broth is the best choice.
 You can pour this into virtually any mold and mix it with peanut butter to thin down the recipe.

 Popsicles and ice cubes aren’t the only way to play.
 Does your dog have a food puzzle toy?
 You can always add a little frozen treat to that, provided it doesn’t take too long to get at it.
 Any toy with a fillable inside will work.
 Simply use a liquid like broth, plug the hole with peanut butter, and freeze.
 The American Kennel Club shares that not only will this cool your pooch down, “the work it takes to get every last drop of broth will keep your dog busy and provide mental stimulation.”

 Use fun molds to create a doggy-friendly frozen treat.
 Bone molds are popular and you can reuse them for your own fall festivities.
 You can even create a toy within the ice cube by adding a treat to the middle.
 Your dog will have fun licking until they get to that blueberry or meaty chunk in the center of the frozen liquid.

 Keep your Cushing’s dog healthy and hydrated in the heat.
-Whole foods can enrich a dog with Cushing’s disease and gentle exercise is important to improve mobility as long as your dog is able.
+Whole food dog treats can enrich a dog with Cushing’s disease and gentle exercise is important to improve mobility as long as your dog is able.
 Are you navigating a Cushing’s diagnosis?
 We’re here to help you walk through the process.
 While Cushing’s can’t be cured, supplements can enhance a dog’s vitality without the scary side effects of traditional drugs.
 Read more about the CushAway story to see if we can help you and your four-legged friend.